netzkontrast/region-based-style-transfer-webapp/README.md

 Install dependencies (use the one match the python version that you are using, I had only tested on Python3.)

 ```
+   # python 2
    sudo pip install -r requirements.txt

+   # python 3
    sudo pip3 install -r requirements.txt
 ```

 Frontend:
 ```
    cd ./region-based-style-transfer-webapp/frontend/

-   HOST='0.0.0.0' PORT=8080 npm start // if you want to run it in GCP and make it public.
+   # if you want to run it in GCP and make it public.
+   HOST='0.0.0.0' PORT=8080 npm start

-   npm run dev //if you want to run it in local machine.
+   # if you want to run it in local machine.
+   npm run dev
 ```

 Backend: